Saltine Cracker Toffee (Christmas Crack)

 Post may contain affiliate links.
 Read my disclosure policy.

-• Saltines: The sprinkling of salt on the crackers is a key part of this recipe, so I don’t recommend using unsalted saltines.
-You will need 40 – 45 crackers to make one tray of Christmas crack—that’s about one sleeve.
+• Saltines: The perfectly salted crackers present a key part of this recipe, so I don’t recommend using unsalted saltines.
+You will need 40 – 45 crackers to make one tray of Christmas crack.
+That’s about one sleeve.

-• Butter: Bring your butter to room temperature, and slice it into pieces.
+• Butter: Use unsalted butter (since the crackers are already salty), bring to room temperature, and slice into pieces.

-• Granulated Sugar and Brown Sugar: I like to use a combination of one part regular granulated sugar, and three parts packed dark brown sugar, but you can go with all brown sugar if you prefer.
+• Sugars: I like to use a combination of one part regular granulated sugar and three parts packed, dark brown sugar, but you can go with all brown sugar if you prefer.

-• Chocolate Chips: I use semisweet, but milk chocolate or darker chocolate chips are fine, as well.
-Just go with quality chocolate that melts well.
+• Chocolate Chips: I use semisweet, but milk chocolate or dark chocolate chips work, too.
+Use a high quality, well-melting chocolate.

 Cracker toffee candy with swirled chocolate in a tin lined with parchment paper.